om00sman/haplo_afp/README.md

 ## Table of contents

 ### 1. genome_assembly_annotation
-sra_accession.sh: Bash script used to download raw reads and Hi-C data from NCBI Sequence Read Archive using sratoolkit v3.0.0.
+**sra_accession.sh**: Bash script used to download raw reads and Hi-C data from NCBI Sequence Read Archive using sratoolkit v3.0.0.

-hifiasm.sh: Bash script for assembly of raw Hifi reads using hifiasm v0.19.9.
+**hifiasm.sh**: Bash script for assembly of raw Hifi reads using hifiasm v0.19.9.

-hifiasm_hi_C.sh: Bash script for assembly of *Cryptacanthodes maculatus* genome with Hi-C data using hifiasm v0.19.9.
+**hifiasm_hi_C.sh**: Bash script for assembly of *Cryptacanthodes maculatus* genome with Hi-C data using hifiasm v0.19.9.

-trimgalore_hi_c.sh: Bash script used to trim raw *Cryptacanthodes maculatus* Hi-C data before assembly using trimgalore v0.6.10
+**trimgalore_hi_c.sh**: Bash script used to trim raw *Cryptacanthodes maculatus* Hi-C data before assembly using trimgalore v0.6.10

-AFP_annotation.sh: Bash script for conversion of hifiasm output .gfa to .fasta and annotation of AFP III genes. haplotype 1 and haplotype 2 phased .gfa files and the raw unitig .gfa are converted to .fasta format using gfatools v0.5.
-Then, annotations of AFP III genes are performed using Exonerate v2.4.0 with a query sequence of the translated *Macrozoarces americanus* AFP (
+**AFP_annotation.sh**: Bash script for conversion of hifiasm output .gfa to .fasta and annotation of AFP III genes. haplotype 1 and haplotype 2 phased .gfa files and the raw unitig .gfa are converted to .fasta format using gfatools v0.5.
+Then, annotations of AFP III genes are performed using Exonerate v2.4.0 with a query sequence of the translated *Macrozoarces americanus* AFP (Mamericanus_AFP.txt)

 ### 2. analysis
 ### 3. figure_code